Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

-The AI SDR vs human SDR debate usually gets framed as a binary choice.
-It shouldn’t be.
-The real question for small teams is which combination of human judgment and AI execution books the most meetings per dollar and per hour spent.
-That answer depends on your deal size, your volume targets, and how much time you actually have.
+The AI SDR vs human SDR debate usually gets framed as a binary choice, and that framing is wrong.
+For a small team the real question is which mix of human judgment and AI execution books the most meetings for the least time and money.
+The short answer: let AI run the volume-heavy prospecting and first-touch work, and keep a human on live conversations and closing.
+Your deal size, your volume targets, and how much selling time you actually have decide where the line falls.

 We built GTM Bud on the same playbook our outbound agency, Referral Program Pros, has used to book over 7,000 meetings for B2B clients.
-We’ve watched this transition up close — from fully manual SDR teams to hybrid models to fully automated pipelines.
-Here’s what the data shows and where each approach breaks down.
+We have watched this transition up close, from fully manual SDR teams to hybrid models to fully automated pipelines.
+Here is what holds up in practice and where each approach breaks down.

 The term gets thrown around loosely.
 Some vendors call a glorified email template generator an “AI SDR.”
 Others use it to describe a fully autonomous system that handles prospecting, research, personalization, and sending without human intervention.